ritesh28393/MERN-Web-App-Dev/MarkDownCheet.md

 - [ ] Push my commits to GitHub
 - [ ] Open a pull request
 ```
-3. Emoji - You can add emoji to your writing by typing `:EMOJICODE:`
+3. Emoji - You can add emoji to your writing by typing `:EMOJICODE:`\
-   Example - :+1: This PR looks great - it's ready to merge! :shipit:
+   Example - :+1: This PR looks great - it's ready to merge! :shipit:\
-   For a full list of available emoji and codes, check out [this](http://emoji-cheat-sheet.com/)
+   For a full list of available emoji and codes, check out [This Link](http://emoji-cheat-sheet.com/)